-As a result, India-seated arbitrations often exclusively involve Indian parties, Indian advocates, Indian substantive law and retired Indian judges as arbitrators.
-In the circumstances, it is not difficult to understand why there is substantial overlap between the procedures followed in Indian court proceedings and arbitrations.
-Indeed, domestic arbitration in India has become known as a form of ‘after hours’ litigation, where advocates conduct short hearings (usually, two to three hours) after the court closes in front of retired judges.
-Those retired judges, and indeed many of the advocates appearing before them, bring many of their past practices (in respect of procedure and evidence) from the courtroom into the arbitration.
+As a result of the foregoing, India-seated arbitrations often exclusively involve Indian parties, Indian advocates, Indian substantive law and retired Indian judges as arbitrators.
+In the circumstances, it is not difficult to understand why there is a substantial overlap between the procedures followed in Indian court proceedings and arbitrations.
+Indeed, domestic arbitration in India has become known as a form of ‘after-hours’ litigation, with advocates conducting short hearings (usually two to three hours) in front of retired judges after the court closes.
+These retired judges, and indeed many of the advocates appearing before them, bring many of their past practices (in respect of procedure and evidence) from the courtroom into the arbitration.

-Not surprisingly, this overlap between court procedure and arbitration procedure has an impact on the style of advocacy practised in India-seated arbitrations.
+Not surprisingly, this overlap between court procedure and arbitration procedure has affected the style of advocacy practised in India-seated arbitrations.
 Take written advocacy, for example.

-After the arbitration tribunal is constituted, there will usually be two rounds of pleadings: statement of claim, statement of defence and counterclaim (if any), reply to counterclaim and, finally, statement of rejoinder.
+After the arbitration tribunal is constituted, there will usually be three or four rounds of pleadings: statement of claim, statement of defence and counterclaim (if any), reply to counterclaim and, finally, statement of rejoinder (although many arbitrators take the view that, except in rare circumstances, the latter is not necessary).
 These pleadings tend to be formal in style and language.
 Indeed, they read very much like pleadings submitted in court proceedings.
 Further, unlike in the case of memorials, which have become commonplace in international arbitration, pleadings submitted in domestic arbitration would not be accompanied by any witness statements or expert reports, nor would they set out the parties’ position on law.
 Rather, the pleadings would simply identify the facts supporting or opposing the claim, the points at issue and the relief or remedy sought, but they would not plead any law, save for making averments in respect of the applicable legal principles.

-Indian arbitration would benefit from reducing its reliance on court-style pleadings and adopting the memorial procedure as there would be several advantages.
-First, it would likely reduce the length of the proceedings.
-Currently, exchange of pleadings is followed by ‘framing of issues’, exchange of witness statements on those issues, cross-examination of the witnesses and, then, final hearings.
+There would be several advantages if Indian arbitration were to reduce its reliance on court-style pleadings and adopting the memorial procedure.
+First, it would be likely to reduce the length of the proceedings.
+Currently, exchange of pleadings is followed by ‘framing of issues’, exchange of witness statements on those issues, cross-examination of the witnesses, then final hearings.
 It is at the final hearings that the advocates plead law for the first time.
 In other words, it is only at the final hearing that for the first time law and facts are presented together in support of a party’s position.
 By contrast, in a memorial procedure, the tribunal would receive the entire package together: the facts, supported by witness statements and documents, as well as the law.
 There would be no need for a separate phase for exchange of witness statements.

 Second, by forcing parties to file witness statements, expert reports and legal submissions up front, the strength of a party’s case becomes evident very early on.
 That, in turn, can facilitate early settlement as parties are forced to make a realistic assessment of their case.
-In India, on the other hand, parties usually wait until final hearings to commence settlement discussions, if at all.
+In India, however, parties usually wait until final hearings to commence settlement discussions, if at all.

-Finally, a memorial-style procedure would also assist in moving away from one of the least attractive features of Indian arbitration: short hearings conducted over the duration of the arbitration, as opposed to one continuous hearing.
+Finally, a memorial-style procedure would also assist in moving away from one of the least attractive features of Indian arbitration: several short hearings are conducted during the arbitration, as opposed to one continuous hearing.

 Hearings and cross-examination of witnesses

-Indian arbitrations usually involve multiple short hearings.
-In this sense, again, arbitrations in India tend to resemble litigation.
+Since arbitrations in India usually involve multiple short hearings, they tend to resemble litigation.
 It is common in Indian litigation to appear before courts on multiple occasions for all kinds of procedural matters.
 Because of the backlog in the courts, continuous hearings are rare.
 Unfortunately, the same trend has crept into arbitration as well, where the tribunal will hold multiple ‘sittings’ (a single sitting extending for two to three hours).

-The lion’s share of hearing time before an arbitration tribunal is taken up by the examination of witnesses.
-Direct examination is almost always substituted by witness statements; therefore, witnesses tend to appear before the tribunal solely for the purposes of cross-examination and answering tribunal’s questions.
-Cross-examination is an art that is well known in the common law tradition.
-But there are some notable differences in the way that art is practised in arbitration, as compared to litigation.
-There are many books and articles written about cross-examination techniques and the purpose of this section is not to repeat the learnings from those publications.
-Instead, the focus of this section is on identifying factors that an advocate should consider when conducting a cross-examination in an India-seated arbitration.
-In doing so, we rely on some of the themes that Philippe Pinsole and Stephen Jagusch have addressed in Chapters 6 and 7 respectively.
+The majority of hearing time before an arbitration tribunal is taken up by the examination of witnesses.
+Direct examination is almost always substituted by witness statements; therefore, witnesses tend to appear before the tribunal solely for the purposes of cross-examination and answering the tribunal’s questions.
+Cross-examination is an art that is well known in the common law tradition, but there are some notable differences in the way that art is practised in arbitration, as compared to litigation.
+There are many books and articles written about cross-examination techniques and we will not repeat in this chapter the learnings from those publications.
+Instead, our focus is on identifying factors that an advocate should consider when conducting a cross-examination in an India-seated arbitration.
+In doing so, we rely on some of the themes that Philippe Pinsolle and Stephen Jagusch have addressed in Chapters 6 and 7, respectively.